macromaniac/dtimer/README.md

 # dtimer

-ìTo achieve great things, two things are needed; a plan, and not quite enough time.î ñ Leonard Bernstein
+‚ÄúTo achieve great things, two things are needed; a plan, and not quite enough time.‚Äù ‚Äì Leonard Bernstein

-Small windows timer used for counting down days to complete tasks. run command (windowskey+r) and type `dtimer 5` to get a 5 day countdown
+Small windows timer used for counting down days to complete tasks.

+run command (windowskey+r) and type `dtimer 5` to get a 5 day countdown

 `dtimer "do laundry" 5` would give you 5 days to do laundry (should be plenty)